RFA Resource

-RFA Resource was an armament stores ship of the Royal Fleet Auxiliary.
+RFA Resource was an armament stores ship of the Royal Fleet Auxiliary (RFA), the naval auxiliary fleet of the United Kingdom.

 Falklands War

 Resource served in the Falklands War, captained at that time by Captain Bruce Seymour.
 She was one of the first vessels on the scene to pick up survivors from HMS Sheffield, having just supplied her.

 RFA Resource was one of several RFA munitions replenishment ships certified to store and supply the fleet with munitions, including WE.177A live nuclear weapons.
 Other ships capable of carrying (stored in deep magazines) or deploying these weapons were HMS Hermes, HMS Invincible, HMS Broadsword and HMS Brilliant, they were transferred to various Royal Fleet Auxiliary ships with their specialist magazines.
 This was initially RFA Regent, and when RFA Resource exited San Carlos, they were transferred to her, and then to RFA Fort Austin.
 After the end of the conflict they were transported back to Britain aboard RFA Fort Austin and RFA Resource.
 Inert practice weapons and surveillance weapons without fissionable material were also transported.